 The Intercultural Communication Master’s programme teaches you how to approach and promote linguistic and cultural diversity in various international contexts.
 The interdisciplinary and multilingual programme will equip you with the tools to apply theory to international practice.
 After graduation, your skills as a multilingual and intercultural expert will contribute to mutual understanding within Europe or abroad and to the strong worldwide relationships that are so important in our era of globalisation.

-Intercultural Communication is an interdisciplinary program of the Department of Languages, Literature and Communication.
-You can therefore complete the study program in a language-specific way and acquire high-quality competencies in a foreign language and the associated culture.
-But you can also opt for a multilingual program, in which you analyze communication processes in different languages and cultures.
+Intercultural Communication is an interdisciplinary programme of the Department of Languages, Literature and Communication.
+You can therefore complete the study programme in a language-specific way and acquire high-quality competencies in a foreign language and the associated culture.
+But you can also opt for a multilingual programme, in which you analyse communication processes in different languages and cultures.

 Over the course of one year, this Master’s programme will prepare you for an international career.
 Through rigorous interdisciplinary methods, you will gain experience in communication from linguistic, communicative, cultural, anthropological and management perspectives.
 You will learn to put knowledge into practice during your compulsory internship.
 Many internship options involve a strong focus on analysing communication products- and processes in international organisations and contexts.

 Improve your Professional Opportunities in the International Communication Sector

 Whether you plan to take a sabbatical from work or are an independent professional seeking to broaden your opportunities in internationalisation, this Master offers you a number of possibilities.
 This programme will increase your employability and enrich your résumé.
 You can also enrol in individual courses.

 After graduation from the Master’s programme in Intercultural Communication you will:

 Be able to analyse language, culture and communication in international and multilingual contexts.